-The ice content of the layer is the ratio of frozen soil mass to the total weight of the soil.
+The ice content of the layer is the ratio of frozen ground mass to the total weight of the ground.

 The material Mi, is assumed constant.
 The temperature Ti, ice content Ii and height (layer thickness) hi parameters are closely related: ice content depends on the temperature, while thickness depends on ice content.
 In practice, the parameters Ti, Ii and hi change over the time interval.
 The parameter Pi does not depend on the i-th layer.
 Pi=Pipressure caused by the weight of i-th layer.
 The mass of the i-th layer only varies with water migration, if this phenomenon is not taken into account, the mass of the i-th layer is constant.

 The layer model can thus be defined:

 This model describes the settlement at a particular time.
 The initial layer model (at the initial time) can be described as follows:

 According to SNIP 2.02.04-88, the equation for settlement is:

 s = sth + sp